‘Chamber jazz perspectives on early 20th century popular music’

 Tom Law – Baritone

-- Tom Law is a graduate of no less than three musical establishments – Chetham’s School of Music, the Royal College of Music, and Guildhall School of Music and Drama.
+- Tom Law is a graduate of no fewer than three musical establishments – Chetham’s School of Music, the Royal College of Music, and Guildhall School of Music and Drama.
 He combines all this training with his own sense of taste and style to produce beautifully smooth performances, whether he is playing classical saxophone repertoire, jazz clarinet with Alex Mendham & His Orchestra, or flute behind famous cabaret stars.
 His sonorous baritone sax sound provides the ideal foundation for this project.

 Contact Michael McQuaid for more information and bookings.